ccckblaze/node-http-mitm-proxy/README.md

 ## Typescript
 type definitions are now included in this project, no extra steps required.

+# Enhanced
+1、ctx has an member connectSocket: when https tunnel create by function makeConnection, it stores inside
+eg:
+//get client ip
+ctx.connectSocket.remoteAddress

+etc...

 # Example

 This example will modify any search results coming from google and replace all the result titles with "Pwned!".